PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 #### 2.1.5 MESSAGE FLOW EXPECTATIONS

-DPPC (Dataspace Participant who Provides Certificates) & DPCC (Dataspace Participant who Consumes Certificates):
+Certificate Distributor (Dataspace Participant who Provides Certificates) & Certificate Receiver (Dataspace Participant who Consumes Certificates):
-- DPPC MUST expose company certificates in their catalog when using the pull mechanism.
+- Certificate Distributor MUST expose company certificates in their catalog when using the pull mechanism.
-- DPPC MUST set the correct access policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.
+- Certificate Distributor MUST set the correct access policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.

-- DPCC MAY offer a DPCC API for the DPPC to push certificates to, but MUST set the correct access policy on the offer, when chosing to do so.
+- Certificate Receiver MAY offer a Certificate Receiver API for the Certificate Distributor to push certificates to, but MUST set the correct access policy on the offer, when chosing to do so.
-- DPCC MAY send a certificate request via POST /companycertificate/request which MUST be replied to by the DPPC according to the endpoint definitions.
+- Certificate Receiver MAY send a certificate request via POST /companycertificate/request which MUST be replied to by the Certificate Distributor according to the endpoint definitions.
-- DPCC MAY send a notification of acceptance or rejection via POST /companycertificate/feedback.
-DPPC MAY process this message to trigger further processing.
+- Certificate Receiver MAY send a notification of acceptance or rejection via POST /companycertificate/feedback.
+Certificate Distributor MUST respond according to the [error handling](#212-error-handling).

 Business Application Provider:
-- Business Application Provider MUST implement all features of the DPPC API, including both the pull, and the feedback mechanism.
+- Business Application Provider MUST implement all features of the Certificate Distributor API, including both the pull, and the feedback mechanism.
-- Business Application Provider MUST implement all features of the DPCC API, for supporting the push mechanism.
+- Business Application Provider MUST implement all features of the Certificate Receiver API, for supporting the push mechanism.
-- Business Application Provider MUST offer the push mechanism option to the DPCC application user, if the DPCC supports the push mechanism.
+- Business Application Provider MUST offer the push mechanism option to the Certificate Receiver application user, if the Certificate Receiver supports the push mechanism.

 ##### 2.1.5.1 PUSH Mechanism